Why Mulch Delivery & Installation Costs Matter in 2025

 Gravel and Stone Mulch

-• Drawbacks: Gravel and stone don’t improve soil health and may even make soil hotter in the summer, which can be detrimental to some plants.
+• Cons: Gravel and stone mulch can be quite costly.
+They don’t improve soil health and may even make soil hotter in the summer, which can be detrimental to some plants.
 They’re also heavier, making them more labor-intensive to install and rearrange.

 The costs of each mulch type vary significantly depending on material, source, and the desired aesthetic or functional needs of the project.
 Here’s a brief cost summary to help landscaping businesses assess: